DevGeniusIT/Task-manager-system/README.md

 ***ABOUT THE PROJECT***
 > A Task Management System In PHP was developed using PHP, HTML, CSS, JavaScript, Bootstrap, MySQL Database as Back-End.
-This Task Management System Project In PHP is a simple project that can help a certain company manage its project task progress.
+> This Task Management System Project In PHP is a simple project that can help a certain company manage its project task progress.
 The system has 3 types of system users which are the Admin, Project Manager, and the Regular Employee.
-A Assignment Management System Project In PHP users can be only created by admin users.
+> A Assignment Management System Project In PHP users can be only created by admin users.
 The admin user or the Project Managers will create a new project at first along with some important details and references of the users.
- When creating a project, the admin or project managers must list all the employees that will handle the project’s tasks.
- A Task Management System In PHP was developed using PHP, HTML, CSS, JavaScript, Bootstrap, MySQL Database as Back-End.
- This Task Management System Project In PHP is a simple project that can help a certain company manage its project task progress.
-The system has 3 types of system users which are the Admin, Project Manager, and the Regular Employee.
-A Assignment Management System Project In PHP users can be only created by admin users.
-The admin user or the Project Managers will create a new project at first along with some important details and references of the users.
-When creating a project, the admin or project managers must list all the employees that will handle the project’s tasks.
+>  When creating a project, the admin or project managers must list all the employees that will handle the project’s tasks.
 >
 ***FEATURES***
 >